 The grounds for revocation include where there is an effective access regime.
-In making a determination of whether a regime is an effective access regime, the Minister must consider:
+In making a determination of whether a regime is an effective access regime, the minister must consider:

-- the relevant principles of the Competition Principles Agreement (clause 6) - the objects of Part IIIA.
+- the relevant principles of the CPA (clause 6) - the objects of part IIIA.8

 The grounds for revocation include where the ACCC has accepted a voluntary access undertaking.
-The ACCC must having regard to:
+The ACCC must have regard to:

-- the objects of Part IIIA (see above)
+- the objects of part IIIA (see above)

 - the pricing principles in the CCA

-- the legitimate business interests of the provider
+- legitimate business interests of the provider

-- the public interest
+- public interest

-- the interests of access seekers
+- interests of access seekers

-- whether the undertaking is in accordance with an access code that applies to the service.
+- whether the undertaking is in accordance with an access code that applies to the service

-The Commission must not accept the undertaking if there is an effective access regime in force.
+The commission must not accept the undertaking if there is an effective access regime in force.

-The Part IIIA access undertaking guidelines issued by the ACCC specify the requirements for an access undertaking, including examples of the types of provisions that applicants might consider including in order to have the undertaking accepted.
+The part IIIA access undertaking guidelines issued by the ACCC specify the requirements for an access undertaking, including examples of the types of provisions applicants might consider, including in order to have the undertaking accepted.
 This includes provisions for negotiation and dispute resolution, pricing, capacity allocation and management, user engagement and measures to address vertical integration concerns and compliance.

-The ACCC indicates in the guidelines that it may undertake industry consultation as part of its decision-making process.
+The ACCC indicates in the guidelines it may undertake industry consultation as part of its decision-making process.

-The framework for the regulation of port services is in Part 3 of the PMA.
-In exercising any of its powers in relation to the Port of Melbourne, the ESC is required to have regard to the objectives of Part 3.
-The objectives are (in summary):
+The framework for the regulation of port services is in part 3 of the PMA.
+In exercising any of its powers in relation to the Port of Melbourne, the ESC is required to have regard to the objectives of part 3.
+The objectives (in summary) are to:

-• to promote efficient use of an investment in the provision of prescribed services for the long-term interests of users and Victorian consumers
+promote efficient use of an investment in the provision of prescribed services for the long-term interests of users and Victorian consumers

-The objects of Part IIIA are to promote the economically efficient operation of, use of and investment in infrastructure by which services are provided, thereby promoting effective competition in upstream and downstream markets, and provide a framework and guiding principles to encourage a consistent approach to access regulation in each industry.
+The objects of regulation IIIA are to promote the economically efficient operation of, use of and investment in infrastructure by which services are provided, thereby promoting effective competition in upstream and downstream markets, and provide a framework and guiding principles to encourage a consistent approach to access regulation in each industry.

-- to protect the interests of users by ensuring prices and fair and reasonable - to allow providers a reasonable opportunity to recover the efficient costs of providing prescribed services - to facilitate and promote competition.
+- protect the interests of users by ensuring prices are fair and reasonable - allow providers a reasonable opportunity to recover the efficient costs of providing prescribed services - facilitate and promote competition.

-Sections 49L (re-regulation recommendation) and 53 (rent review) of the PMA provide a framework for more prescriptive regulation of prescribed and non-prescribed services respectively.
+Sections 49L (re-regulation recommendation) and 53 (rent review) of the PMA provide a framework for more prescriptive regulation of prescribed and non-prescribed services, respectively.